Tanq16/blog_site/_posts/2022-09-10-newbified-overhaul-cloud-storage.md

 | 4 (Heavy Windows/O365 users) | One Drive | 5 GB |
 | 5 (Highest capacity for India) | DigiBoxx (for India) | 20 GB |

-**Note** &rarr; the above table is not exhaustive of all platforms and may contain outdated information depending on when the blog post is being read.
+>The above table is not exhaustive of all platforms and may contain outdated information depending on when the blog post is being read.
+{: .prompt-warning }

 ## Conclusive Consideration